Psychology of Vision

 - Generous financial contributions have been made to the fund from all parts of the earth where PoV is being taught.They ensure First Nations to participate in seminars and offer support for travel expense and accomodation during the trainings.

-This wording rather insinuates a funding of course fees as well, although it does not exactly advertise this, and may easily mislead readers.
+This wording rather insinuates a funding of course fees as well, although it does not exactly advertise this, and this is not the only instance the different sections of the site provide contradicting information.
 The differences in figures mentioned for graduates and trainers in the English and German versions are also interesting and do not get explained by PoV.
 The Canadian site informs readers of seminar descriptions to inquire about special First Nations tuiton prices, with further reductions for couples, seniors, and students available.

 Front organisations and multiple targeting